 At the Protection from Abuse Contempt Hearing, a prosecutor must present evidence before a judge to establish beyond a reasonable doubt that the Defendant violated the Final PFA Order.

-- Fine of at least $300 and up to $1,000
+- A fine of at least $300 and up to $1,000 (for each violation)

-- Up to 6 months in jail
+- Up to 6 months in jail (for each violation)

 - Extension of the PFA Order for up to 3 years

 Outside of these penalties, violating a Final PFA Order can significantly affect the status of any criminal case pending against you.
 Also, individuals violating a PFA Order will often face separate charges in criminal court related to the same incident.